domagalski/arduino-menorah/README.md

 inputs where the values make a 3-bit number where `A0` is the least significant bit.
 To set a bit low, connect its corresponding wire to ground.
 The number to set is one less than the amount of LEDs to be lit.
-To change the number of lights, first set the enable pin (purple on the diagram) to ground, set the desired number of lights, then set the enable pin to high.
+To change the number of lights, first set the enable pin (purple on the diagram) to ground (set the switch so all lights are off), set the desired number of lights, then flip the switch to set the enable pin to high.
 The lights will light up with a small delay between LEDs, then remain on until the enable pin goes low again or the Arduino is powered off.

 ![Arduino menorah circuit setup](https://github.com/domagalski/arduino-menorah/blob/main/menorah.png)